sunejak/Webcam/INTERNAL.md

 8. Look at the boot screen to see your IP address
 9. Login at pi@xx.xx.xx.xx using password raspberry
 10. "su passwd root" to get access rights.
-11. "wget https://raw2.github.com/sunejak/Webcam/master/internal_capture.sh" to get the internal camera capture file
+11. "wget https://github.com/sunejak/Webcam/raw/master/internal_capture.sh" to get the internal camera capture file
 12. Run the internal_capture.sh file, and look at the result in the webrowser ( startx to get GUI running )
-13. "wget https://raw2.github.com/sunejak/Webcam/master/internal_crontab.file" to get the crontab entry for capture every minute
+13. "wget https://github.com/sunejak/Webcam/raw/master/internal_crontab.file" to get the crontab entry for capture every minute
-14. "chmod +rx capture.sh" to set the execute mode on the capture file.
+14. "chmod +rx internal_capture.sh" to set the execute mode on the capture file.
 15. Generate keypair with command "ssh-keygen -t rsa"

     Generating public/private rsa key pair.